Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Uncertainty Modeling in COVID-19 Vaccine Supply Chain Models

-In the work of \citet{basciftci2023resource}, the TSSP model minimizes setup and operational costs of different distribution center (DC) facilities, while considering inventory balancing and lead time.
+In the work of \citet{basciftci2023resource}, the TSSP model minimizes setup and operational costs of different distribution centers (DCs), while considering inventory balancing and lead time.
 However, it does not account for the connection between facility requirements and healthcare workers. \citet{karakaya2023developing}, on the other hand, propose a TSSP model that focuses on supply level uncertainty and aims to minimize the expected weighted sum of deviations from the vaccination timeline for each priority group made in the first stage.
-In each scenario, their second stage model calculates earliness and lateness deviation taking into account factors such as scenario-specific vaccination starting and completion time, dosage scheme, inventory availability, etc. with necessary coupling of first stage decision. \citet{mohammadi2022bi} present a TSSP model that incorporates uncertainty in both supply and demand, including parameters related to pandemic progression, vaccination effectiveness, social contacts, and uncertain death rates.
-Their objective is to minimize cost and the number of deaths, with the added consideration of VC capacity determined through a queuing system.
+In each scenario, their second stage model calculates earliness and lateness deviation, taking into account factors such as scenario-specific vaccination starting and completion time, dosage scheme, inventory availability, and other factors with necessary coupling of the first stage decisions. \citet{mohammadi2022bi} present a TSSP model that incorporates uncertainty in both supply and demand, including parameters related to pandemic progression, vaccination effectiveness, social contacts, and uncertain death rates.
+Their objective is to minimize cost and the number of deaths, with the added consideration of vaccination center (VC) capacity determined through a queuing system.